Ever wondered about massage and prostitution in China?

 Psst!
 One quick tip

-If you want to search online for anything hanky-panky related while you’re in China, it’s best you do it with a VPN on your device.
+If you want to search online safely while you’re in China, it’s best you do it with a VPN on your device.
 This helps you escape online surveillance and remain anonymous.

-You can refer to this review for the best VPN for China (or skip the review and go here).
+You can refer to this review for the best VPN for China, or skip the review and tap on the button below.

 Just make sure you download it before you arrive as the signup page will be blocked in China.